drewdr16/test-assistant-repo/README.md

 ### 1. Create a repository:
 * Create a new repository in GitHub.
 To create one simply the NEW Button in the GitHub Dashboard.
 * Assign a Repository name.
-In this case I used test-assistant-repo and made it Public as instructed.
+In this project, I used test-assistant-repo and made it public as instructed.
-* Before clicking the Create Repository, initialized it first by adding a readme.md file.
+* Before clicking the Create Repository, initialize it first by adding a readme.md file.
     * If you forgot to add the readme file you can use other software/apps to create one.
         * I used VSCode and created a file there by clicking the Ctrl + N.
         * After working on the readme file.
 Save it as a markdown file.
 Doing so would add the file extension .md beside readme.
-    * Click Create Repository and you will be redirected again in the dashboard.
+    * Click Create Repository and you will be redirected again to the dashboard.
     * Click test-assistant-repo to view your newly created repository.

 ### 2. Clone the repository:

-1. After viewing your repository, you can now click the CODE button  to copy the clone url.
+1. After viewing your repository, you can now click the CODE button  to copy the clone URL.
 2. Click the copy button.
 3. Make a Clone Repository